Christie Palmerston: Prospecting and early expeditions

 As trade increased from Hodgkinson, Cooktown merchants began to worry that a new port at Cairns would take over the majority of the trade.
 As a result, in 1877 the merchants backed Palmerston to cut a track from the goldfields to a new port at Island Point.
 As Palmerston became more well known as a path cutter, he embarked on more explorations, including his notable discovery of a route along the Mowbray River, which contributed to the founding of Port Douglas.

-In 1878 a warrant for his arrest was issued on an felony charge.
-(Dixon.
-R. M. W. 1997.
-Christie Palmerston: A Reappraisal.
-Aboriginal History.
-Vol 21. p.
-163.)
+In 1878 a warrant for his arrest was issued on a felony charge.